NeilEcosse/flight_delays/README.md

 Impute missing wind directions using median for the day:
 <img src = "readme_images/clean_wind_dir.png">

-Convert Fahrenheit temperatures to Celsius - easier for me tounderstand in exploratory analysis:
+Convert Fahrenheit temperatures to Celsius so they are easier for me to understand in exploratory analysis:
 <img src = "readme_images/clean_temp.png">